 Laura van de Wijdeven

-Arjan & Anieke: "Why do you think the Jute Light fits well in the Vij5 collection?
+Arjan & Anieke: ‘Why do you think the Jute Light fits well in the Vij5 collection?’

-Laura: 'I think the Jute Light fits in nicely with the rest of the collection because of its subtle character and soft colors.
-In addition, it has a nice story to go with it, the fact that it surprises people is, I think, typical of all the products in the collection.'
+Laura: ‘In my opinion, the Jute Light fits in nicely with the rest of the collection due to its subtle character and soft colors.
+In addition, there is a nice story attached to it, the fact that this surprises people is, in my opinion, typical of all products in the collection.’

 Arjan & Anieke: 'What education did you follow and what is the most important lesson you learned there?'